ARCTraining/swd3_sw_dev/06-tools-III.md

 Linters enforce [style rules](https://lintlyci.github.io/Flake8Rules/) on your code such as:

-- disallow one letter variables outside of loops
+- don't use one letter variables outside of loops
 - use `lower_snake_case` for variables
-- use `CamelCase` for classes
+- use `CamelCase` for classes on Object Oriented code
 - disallow nesting more than n deep
-- detect code-smells (patterns that are often bugs, e.g. two functions with the same name)
+- detect **code-smells** (patterns that are often bugs, e.g. two functions with the same name)
 - static type detection ([mypy](http://mypy-lang.org/)) where we tell the editor what kind of objects (`dict`, `list`, `int`, etc) a function expects

-Consistent styles make a code more consistent an easier to read, whether or not you agree with the style.
-Using an automated linter avoids bike-shedding since the linter is the final arbiter.
+Consistent styles make a code more consistent and easier to read, whether or not you agree with that style.

+Using an automated linter avoids [bike-shedding](https://no-kill-switch.ghost.io/bike-shedding-how-mature-are-you-as-an-engineer/) (which if you haven't heard before means concentrating on unimportant detail rather than the real issue) since the linter is the final arbiter.

 ## Why does linting matter?